 Using someone else's words or ideas without giving them credit is called plagiarism.
 Avoid plagiarism by learning to correctly cite your sources any time you borrow from someone else.
-The Student Code Of Conduct outlines how plagiarism is defined at WT.
+Be sure to use the correct citation format for your course.
+The Student Handbook: Categories of Academic Dishonesty outlines how plagiarism is defined at WT.

 Writing styles are sets of standards for: